Semigroups of $sl_3(\mathbb{C})$ tensor product invariants: Generators and relations for

+\begin{proof} We consider the case $Q_3(sL_3(\C))$, where the graph is a single trinode.
+If the support is the whole trinode, then the weighting can be either $X$ or $Y$, and the weight data at a leaf determines which of these it must be.
+Each pair of edges $\{i, j\}$ likewise has precisely two weightings which carry $\{i, j\}$ as their support, determined by the weight at either edge.
+The general lemma follows from this by induction. \end{proof}

 The number of proper subtrees of $\tree$ is exactly $2^n - n - 1,$ as this is the number of subsets of the set of leaves, modulo singletons and the empty set.
-For every $\tree' \subset \tree$ proper there are precisely two ways to give $\tree'$ a complete weighting.
-This is because the weighting on any edge in a complete weighting determines by induction the weightings on all other edges.
 It follows that there are $2(2^n - n - 1)$ minimal generators for each $Q_{\tree}(sl_3(\C)),$ this proves Theorem \ref{main2}.